 github.dev will turn your browser into an online editor.
 You can start making changes and send pull requests right away.

 - After cloning the repository, run

 - Most important: Look around.
 Match the style you see used in the rest of the project.
-This includes formatting, naming files, naming things in code, naming things in documentation.
+This includes formatting, naming files, naming things in code, naming things in documentation, etc.

-- Do not wrap lines at 80 characters - configure your editor to soft-wrap when editing documentation.
+- For documentation: Do not wrap lines at 80 characters - configure your editor to soft-wrap when editing documentation.

 So you have decided to contribute code back to upstream by opening a pull request.
 You've invested a good chunk of time, and we appreciate it.
 We will do our best to work with you and get the PR looked at.

 Working on your first Pull Request?
 You can learn how from this free video series: